IBM-Cloud/serverless-followupapp-android/README.md

   required Authorization: Bearer {accessToken}

 action **validate_token**
-action **put_complaint**
+action **put_feedback**
-  retrieve the user associated with the complaint by looking at the sub of the Authorization token store a new complaint document, setting the user_id
+  retrieve the user associated with the feedback by looking at the sub of the Authorization token store a new feedback document, setting the user_id

 ### Analyze feedback

-with a trigger in response to a new document in the complaints database load the complaints load the user call tone analysis find the associated mood send a push notification to the user
+with a trigger in response to a new document in the feedback database load the feedback load the user call tone analysis find the associated mood send a push notification to the user

-## Configure Push Notifications Service.